Female Genital Mutilation

 The 2003 Act has been amended by the Serious Crime Act 2015, which adds new sections 3A, 4A, 5A, 5B and 5C.
 These new provisions –

-- Introduce mandatory notification - a health care professional or teacher must make a “FGM Notification” to the police if, in the course of their duties, they discover that an act of FGM appears to have been carried out on a girl under 18.
+- Introduce ‘mandatory reporting’ to police via telephone (call 101) - a health care professional, teacher or social care professionals must make a “FGM Notification” to the police if, in the course of their duties, they discover that an act of FGM is known or has been seen on a girl under 18.

 - Create an offence of failing to protect a girl under the age of 16 from FGM (the offence is committed by a person who has parental responsibility for her or has assumed responsibility for her care);